xw09/CycpepMPNN/README.md

-# CycpepMPNN
+#HighMPNN
-This is the official implementation for the paper titled 'CycpepMPNN: A Graph Neural Network Approach for Structure-Constrained Cyclic Peptide Sequence Design'.
+This is the official implementation for the paper titled 'HighMPNN: A Graph Neural Network Approach for Structure-Constrained Cyclic Peptide Sequence Design'.
 ![alt text](image.png)
 ## Set up
-For example to make a conda environment to run CycpepMPNN
+For example to make a conda environment to run HighMPNN
 ```shell
 conda create --name mlfold
 source activate mlfold